alchemy-fullstack-js-fall-2018/greet-and-calculate/README.md

 The functions in arithmetic each take two paramenters, both numbers. add() returns the sum of these numbers, while sub() returns the difference.

-All modules were built and tested with TDD.  }_
+All modules were built and tested with TDD._

 ## Setup/Installation Requirements